makohda/IDRC_first_step_course_2018/README.md

 1. knowledge of target diseases, especially for genetic background
 1. knowledge of associated databases (how to find the information you want)
 1. knowledge of exome sequencing/high speed sequencers/molecular biology
+1. computational skills
-1. some skills of computers
+1. knowledge of ethical problems/privacy protection/IF and SF

 Although not absolute, it becomes more important in order from top to bottom.
 This is completely my biased list, so I can agree with 3 or 4 or 5 in reverse/change.

 # Aim
 This mini-course is made for a lecture which let you get a first tiny step to bioinformatic analysis.
-It assumes that this is made for step by step hands-on style, but this could be applied to self studying.
+It assumes that this is made for **step by step hands-on style, but this could be applied to self studying.
 Do not be afraid.
 If you failed something, nothing will happen.
 No sample lost.
 Not wasting any tips/chips/gels/solutions/enzymes/antibodies.
 Just gain your experiences.
-Practice makes perfect:wink:
+Practice makes perfect**:wink:

 This course will cover:
 - customise your macintosh environment for running bioinformatic programs